Note: This article was first published in February 2022, and updated on 27 May 2022.

 What happens if you give up a queue number

 If you fail to make an appointment or turn up for booking a flat, you are giving up your queue number.
 This is known as a non-selection count.
-There is just 1 ‘free’ pass for all types of applicants.
+There is just one "free" pass for all types of applicants.
 This means that you will be able to give up your queue number once before your future applications are affected.

-Consequences for first timers: After 2 non-selection counts, your subsequent BTO applications will be placed under the second-timer category for one year from the date of your second chance given up.
+- Consequences for first timers: After two non-selection counts, your subsequent BTO applications will be placed under the second-timer category for one year from the date of your second chance given up.
 This will greatly reduce your chance in getting a BTO

-Consequences for second timers: After 2 non-selection counts, you will not be allowed to participate in any BTO or other sales exercises for 1 year.
+- Consequences for second timers: After two non-selection counts, you will not be allowed to participate in any BTO or other sales exercises for 1 year.

-Possible reasons you gave up your queue number
+Possible reasons to give up your queue number

 Units available are not ideal